Waukesha

 Big Idea Project

-In 2018, we read through the bible as a congregation in 8 months.
-The majority of the sermons were coordinated with that week's reading.
+In 2018 we read through the bible as a congregation in 8 months. the majority of the sermons were coordinated with that week's reading.
 Starting in September we went back and picked up some leftovers.
-The most recent are at the top.

 The first of our big ideas.
 Trust the message of God.
 If we can't trust the first page of the bible can we trust anything else?